 Sahodari Foundation has organised a number of workshops for the transgender community in Chennai, Coimbatore, Kanchipuram, Kothagiri, Puducherry, Malappuram, Trivandum, Kochi and many other places.
 Hundreds of transgender persons have attended these workshops and have experienced what it is like to make an artwork.

-We have done so many exhibitions and shows of the artworks by Transgender artists in various venues including galleries, colleges, university premises and conferences.
+We have done so many exhibitions and shows of the artworks by underprivileged women, non-binary, and trans artists in various venues including galleries, colleges, university premises and conferences.

 The project is a brainchild of transgender activist, artist and actor Kalki Subramaniam.
 She aims to reach out to 10,000 unpriviledged talented artists in the next few years and encourage them to practice art.
 Penmai is a project of Sahodari Foundation.
 From 2020, we extend and focus on working with women who deserve help and support, who need opportunities to practice art, women who are unrepresented or under represented in the field of art.